provena/provena/docs/data-store/overview.md

 ## What can users do in the Data Store?

-Users can now login to Provena's Data Store to do the following.
+Users can login to Provena's Data Store to do the following.

 [**Register datasets**](./registering-a-dataset.md){:target="\_blank"}: Create a dataset record for a dataset relevant to a project.
 Dataset records could either point to a dataset that is managed externally (e.g. institutional repositories) or a location in Provena's Data Store.
 Valid examples of dataset records include: